Whirlwind (EQ) Barbarian Endgame Build Guide

 where the 2

-is from Earthquakes having a bug that makes their ticks deal double damage compared to their tooltip values, and the 1/8
+is from Earthquakes having a bug that makes them deal double damage compared to their tooltip values, and the 1/8

 represents the damage of 1 tick (4s duration with a tick every 0.5s).
-The damage of an Earthquake detonation is simply written as:
+The total tick damage of an Earthquake and a detonation is simply written as:

-where Earthquake detonations don't benefit from the aforementioned double damage bug.
+which is roughly the same amount when we account for the number of EQ ticks only going up by 1 every step of 12.5% duration, by comparison the explosion damage scales continously with more duration.
 Each Earthquake tick has a separate roll to cause a Critical Strike on each individual enemy hit, where as an Earthquake detonation just rolls a Critical Strike on each individual enemy hit as it's 1 instance of damage instead of several ticks.

 Some findings about the detonations:

-- Increased Earthquake Duration has no effect on the detonation damage.
+- The unique effect on the chest has no effect on the explosion damage.

 - The size of the explosion scales with increased Earthquake Size and goes further than the area covered by an Earthquake (exception being the Tec Rune where the explosion only happens within the area of an Earthquake).